jquindiagan/school-district-analysis/README.md

 * **How is the school summary affected?**

-    Thomas High School's scores were the only scores affected in the second analysis.
+    Thomas High School's school summary scores were the only scores affected in the second analysis, with passing percentages decreasing by ~30%.
 All other school scores stayed the same:

     First Analysis:
     <img src="Resources/School_Summary_THS_Before.png">